bnulens/bnulens/README.md

 - :belgium: Living in Hasselt, Belgium
 - :flashlight: Currently looking for an opportunity as ***front-end developer***
 - :school_satchel: Eager to learn anything
-- :goal_net: Current goal: Getting hands on work experience
+- :pushpin: Current goal: Getting hands on work experience
-- :zap: Huge history nerd and vinyl record enthousiast.
+- :zap: Quiz nights enthousiast

 #### Tools I like to use: